FARMGRANT COUNTY PROFILE · PUBLIC USDA DATA

 What USDA programs are available to farmers in Middlesex County?

-Farmers may be eligible for a range of USDA programs — conservation (e.g. CRP, EQIP), commodity support (ARC/PLC), disaster assistance, federal crop insurance, and FSA loans.
-Eligibility depends on your farm; use the free Subsidy Finder to see programs you could qualify for.
+As a mainly soybeans-growing county, Middlesex County farms with covered program crops may be eligible for commodity support (ARC/PLC) and federal crop insurance, alongside conservation programs (CRP, EQIP, CSP), disaster assistance, and FSA loans.
+Eligibility depends on your farm; use the free Subsidy Finder to see programs you could qualify for, then confirm with your local FSA or NRCS office.

 Nearby Counties in New Jersey